 This brewery periodically brews "Learning to Rye," a rye IPA "that is as unique as Gainesville's native son" -- of course Tom Petty!
 On the wall inside the brewery you can find a poster for this beer.
 The description of the beer at the brewer's website can be found here: https://fmbrewing.com/beers/learning-to-rye/

-Also a good place to have a conversation about Petty, as I found out.
+Also a good place to have a conversation about Petty with some nice folks, as I found out.

 3650 SW 42nd Ave, Gainesville, FL 32608